 At 3 pounds, this pack is slightly lighter than average for its capacity.
 Although it performs well across the board, the most striking characteristic of the Blaze 60 is its phenomenal suspension system.

 The shoulder and hip straps are mesh-free and tend to feel a bit sweaty.
-This pack features durable materials in high-wear zones, and it saves weight with thinner fabric in areas of less concern.
+This pack features durable material in high-wear zones, and it saves weight with thinner fabric in areas of less concern.

-The Robic fabric that covers much of the pack’s body is both light and tear-resistant.
+The ROBIC fabric that covers much of the pack’s body is both light and tear-resistant.
 For backpackers that plan to carry full and heavy loads but don’t want an ultra-bulky pack, the Blaze 60 is a top pick.

-Weight: 3 lbs.
+- Weight: 3 lbs.

-Volume: 60 L
+- Volume: 60 L